-Ken Kolchier is a Senior Consultant with Cutter Consortium’s Business Agility and Software Engineering, Business and Enterprise Architecture, and Data Analytics & Digital Technologies practices and a member of Arthur D. Little's AMP open consulting network.
+Ken Kolchier is a Cutter Expert and a member of Arthur D. Little's AMP open consulting network.
 He is experienced in all aspects of software development both as a technical discipline, and as a business.
 In his almost 2-decade career, Ken has brought excellence to bear in hands-on development, architectural strategies and assessments, engineering business management, Agile coaching and transformation, as well as building people, processes, and teams to their fullest potential.

 Ken’s approach to all facets of software excellence is based heavily on Agile philosophy, honing in quickly on what works regardless of the current state of people or technology.
 His deepest experience is in multi-system integrations and high data flows, utilizing all manner of technical implementations — from RESTful API connections, to traditional Enterprise Service Bus interactions, and everything in-between.
 Ken’s engagements have ranged from leading small single-team startups towards stability and maturity, to 300-person IT innovation initiatives reinventing the entire way business is done.